MohamedKhattab-pharma/cyp2c9-ML/README.md

 ## What's Next

-The next phase of this project will:
+The next phase of this project will, keep posted for the next repo, where we get in depth using GNN, Advanced ML and external validations and predictions!:

 - Save the best-performing model to disk
 - Test the model on **known CYP2C9 inhibitors** from literature